Metaloziz/native_js/README.md

 Functional design

 Functional Design is a paradigm used to simplify the design of hardware and software devices such as computer software.
 A functional design assures that each modular part of a device has only one responsibility and performs that responsibility with the minimum of side effects on other parts.
 Functionally designed modules tend to have low coupling.

+Builder is a creational design pattern that lets you construct complex objects step by step.
+The pattern allows you to produce different types and representations of an object using the same construction code.